Caoimhín Kelleher: International career

 Kelleher featured for the Republic of Ireland U17s in the 2015 UEFA European Under-17 Championship.
 He was capped by his country at under-17 level in 2014, making his debut against Malta.
 He has also been capped at under-19 and under-21 level.

-On 6 November 2018, he was named in the senior Republic of Ireland squad for the first time for the friendly match against Northern Ireland on 15 November and the UEFA Nations League match against Denmark on 19 November 2018.
+Kelleher was named in the senior Republic of Ireland squad for the first time on 6 November 2018, for the friendly match against Northern Ireland and the UEFA Nations League match against Denmark later in the month.

-He was called up again by the senior national team in March 2019, whilst still part of the under-21s.

 On 8 June 2021, Kelleher made his senior Ireland debut, coming on as a half-time substitute against Hungary in a 0–0 draw.

-He was then included in the lineup for a friendly against Qatar in October 2021.
+On 14 November 2024, Kelleher saved Joel Pohjanpalo's penalty in the 77th minute in Ireland's Nations League qualifying game against Finland which led them to a third-place playoff spot in the competition.

 Personal life

-Kelleher is the younger brother of fellow footballer, Fiacre Kelleher.
+Kelleher's older brother Fiacre is also a footballer.
 He has three other older brothers who played hurling.
+In June 2025, he announced his engagement to his girlfriend Eimear Murphy.